Scottish-Tech-Army/Volunteer-app/README.md

 #### Events

-There is also a cron job for events that have videos, to automatically grab thumbnail images from Vimeo (it's usually past events that have videos).
+There is also a cron job for events that have videos (these are usually past events - the videos are event recordings).

-This job checks if a new event video has been added, if so it saves a thumbnail image of the video from Vimeo, so we can display this thumbnail in the app.
+This job grabs video thumbnail images from Vimeo and saves them in AirTable, and updates AirTable with video file URLs which expire after an hour.

 ### Services